gotrash/theme/site/content/docs/5.3/getting-started/introduction.md

 ## Quick start

-Get started by including Bootstrap's production-ready CSS and JavaScript via CDN without the need for any build steps.
-See it in practice with this [Bootstrap CodePen demo](https://codepen.io/team/bootstrap/pen/qBamdLj).
+Get started by including GoTrash Theme's production-ready CSS and JavaScript via CDN without the need for any build steps.
+See it in practice with this [GoTrash Theme CodePen demo](https://codepen.io/team/bootstrap/pen/qBamdLj).

 <br>